KaiRenken/PCN/README.md

 Here, n, a and b as supposed to be natural numbers, such that the sum from 1 to n equals the sum from a to b.
 The output will be a matrix consisting of b-a+1 lines and n columns, such that the entries in the first line add up to a, the entries in the second line add up to a+1, and so on.

+Notice: PCN has been build using MinGW Version 5.3.0

 - Tests

-PCN has been tested using the Catch2 framework (see: 'https://github.com/catchorg/Catch2') You can run the tests by placing all files from 'test' in one folder and compile the 'test.cpp'.
+PCN has been tested using the Catch2 framework (see: 'https://github.com/catchorg/Catch2') In 'tests' compile 'tests-main.cpp' only once, then compile one (ONLY ONE!) of the '.cpp'-files from 'tests' and all files from 'sources' (except 'PCN.cpp') and link all produced '.o' files (except 'PCN.o') to built a testing application.